issalig/usifac_tools/cpcz80aventures.md

               main firmware jumpblock
 ```

-Thus, 93fe corresponds to address 13fe and if you are interested in the TXT OUTPUT routine check firmware disassembly at &13fe http://cpctech.cpc-live.com/docs/os.asm
+Thus, 93 fe corresponds to value 93fe that after removing bit15 and bit14 results in address 13fe.
+If you are interested in the TXT OUTPUT routine check firmware disassembly at &13fe http://cpctech.cpc-live.com/docs/os.asm

 ```
       93       FE